blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Scale my Website for Small Screens.md

 /* IDEA: Try using the max width thing to dynamically adjust font size Perhaps for a max-width of 300 px?
    Can I do it as a function of width too?

-*/
+   @media is used to check orientation, resolution, viewport and device dimensions */

 }